PereFu/DEEP-LEARNING-APPLIED-TO-ENERGY-THEFT-DETECTION/README.md

 Data from: https://github.com/henryRDlab/ElectricityTheftDetection.

 To run the code, you must follow this secuence:
-1. data_preparation --> Sort dates, split data into labels and time series, one hot encode, outliers and NaNs treatment.
+1. data_preparation.ipynb --> Sort dates, split data into labels and time series, one hot encode, outliers and NaNs treatment.
 Returns the data .cvs used in the wide_cnn notebook.
-2. wide_cnn --> Training and performance metrics of the model.
+2. Wide_CNN.ipynb --> Training and performance metrics of the model.

 The code has been run in Colab Notebooks, you must change the data URL to execute it.